-The Group's key business is the provision of auto-centric insurance products either directly or on behalf of its strategic partners, with telematics or related offerings expected to be an increasingly important part of the business over time.
-The Group's strategic relationship with Toyota is key and the Group's subsidiary Toyota Insurance Management Limited ("TIM"), which is part-owned by Toyota Financial Services (UK) PLC ("Toyota Financial Services"), provides Toyota's insurance expertise and works in support of Toyota across Europe.
-In 2015 the Group acquired a 75.01% share of Box Innovation Group Limited ("BIGL").
-This acquisition provided the Group with telematics expertise and access to the growing UK telematics auto insurance market, and the Group has acted as the direct underwriter of Insure The Box products since June 2015, with brands including Insure The Box, Tesco Black Box and Drive Like A Girl.
+The Company's key business is the provision of auto-centric insurance products either directly or on behalf of its strategic partners, with telematics or related offerings expected to be an increasingly important part of the business over time.
+The Company's strategic relationship with Toyota is key and the Company's subsidiary Toyota Insurance Management Limited ("TIM"), which is part-owned by Toyota Financial Services (UK) PLC ("Toyota Financial Services"), provides Toyota's insurance expertise and works in support of Toyota across Europe.
+In 2015 the Company acquired a 75.01% share of Box Innovation Group Limited ("BIGL").
+This acquisition provided the Company with telematics expertise and access to the growing UK telematics auto insurance market, and the Company has acted as the direct underwriter of Insure The Box products since June 2015, with brands including Insure The Box, Tesco Black Box and Drive Like A Girl.

-The Group also provides commercial insurance to Japanese-related business in Europe, although this is due to diminish over time as the Japanese Interest Abroad ("JIA") business is gradually transferred to our sister company Mitsui Sumitomo Insurance Co Ltd of Japan and its subsidiaries.
-ANDLIE's products are term life insurance in the form of payment protection and supplementary insurance.
-ANDLIE's products are marketed and sold via Toyota Financial Services on the basis of financing and leasing contracts.
+The Company also provides commercial insurance to Japanese-related business in Europe, although this is due to diminish over time as the Japanese Interest Abroad ("JIA") business is gradually transferred to our sister company Mitsui Sumitomo Insurance Co Ltd of Japan and its subsidiaries.

-The Group made a pre-tax loss during the year ended 31 December 2016 of £33.6m (2015: loss of £25m).
-The loss was higher than expected due to the impact of the change in the discount rate used for calculating personal injury damages awards (the so-called "Ogden discount rate") from 2.5% to -0.75%, which was a greater reduction than either the Group or the industry more widely had expected.
-Pre-Ogden, the loss for the year was in line with expectations and with the Group's five year strategic plan.
+The Company made a pre-tax loss during the year ended 31 December 2016 of £18.7m (2015: loss of £17.3m).
+The loss was higher than expected due to the impact of the change in the discount rate used for calculating personal injury damages awards (the so-called "Ogden discount rate") from 2.5% to -0.75%, which was a greater reduction than either the Company or the industry more widely had expected.
+Pre-Ogden, the loss for the year was in line with expectations and with the Company's five year strategic plan.